frazcodes/customer-support-ai-agent/README.md

 ### 1. Knowledge Base Search

-The agent uses an Amazon Bedrock Knowledge Base to retrieve relevant information before answering questions related to:
+The agent uses an **Amazon Bedrock Knowledge Base** to retrieve relevant information before answering business-specific questions.

+Knowledge Base retrieval is used for topics such as:

 * Products
+* Product specifications
-* Product policies
+* Return policies
-* Customer support information
+* Warranty information
 * Loyalty programs
+* Support policies
 * Other indexed business knowledge

-The knowledge retrieval tool uses the Bedrock Runtime `retrieve` API and returns relevant document chunks to the agent.
+The application uses the Bedrock Runtime retrieval functionality to obtain relevant document content and provide grounded information to the agent.

-This helps prevent the agent from relying solely on model knowledge when answering business-specific questions.
+The system prompt explicitly instructs the agent to use the Knowledge Base for business-specific knowledge instead of relying on general model knowledge.

+This helps reduce hallucination when answering questions about company-specific policies and products.

 ---

-### 2. Customer & Order Information
+## 2. Customer and Order Information

-Customer-specific information is exposed through Gateway/MCP tools backed by AWS Lambda.
+Customer-specific capabilities are exposed through **AgentCore Gateway / MCP tools** backed by AWS Lambda.

-The current demonstration backend provides:
+The demonstration backend provides capabilities for:

 * Customer profiles
 * Customer order history